 When you have it

+The radiotherapy aims to get rid of the cancer.
+You usually have it in combination with chemotherapy.
+This is called chemoradiotherapy.
 This is the main treatment for early stage anal cancer.
 Doctors know from research that this is a better treatment for anal cancer than surgery.
 If chemoradiotherapy is succesful, you won't need a permanent colostomy.

 The radiotherapy room